ITDP/the-online-brt-planning-guide/README.md

 ###### The content in the guide

-At the moment, the entry point of processing is in the file [guide/the-brt-planning-guide.src](guide/the-brt-planning-guide.src), where other files are pointed with the `\include{point\/to\/other\/file.src}` command.
-How the write sources will be described in a file [spec.src]() ...
+At the moment, the entry point of processing is in the file [`guide/the-guide.src`](guide/the-guide.src), where other files are pointed with the `\include{point/to/other/file.src}` command.
+A user manual on how to contribute and of the supported syntax is being developed in the chapter called [Manual for Collaboration](https://brt.robrt.io/branch/development/guide/manual-to-collaboration/).